Home > Science Why Near-Death Experiences Are Different

 A case in point can be found in Pastor Howard Pittman’s NDE.
 He was first taken before a “God of wrath” who condemned and judged him as being unworthy.
 Rejected, he left the presence of God, but decided at the last minute to return to ask God a question.
 This time he finds a “God of love” filled with sympathy for him.

-I suspect the reason Howard Pittman saw a “God of wrath” immediately after his death was due to this simple reason: For thirty-five years, Howard Pittman preached a “God of wrath” as a minister.
+I suspect the reason that Howard Pittman saw a “God of wrath” immediately after his death was due to this simple reason: For thirty-five years, Howard Pittman preached a “God of wrath” as a minister.
 During his NDE, a “God of wrath” is what he expected and what he perceived.
 It is how he interpreted his vision of God.
 Others have initially felt being judged by God or a group of light beings.
 Usually they realize that they were the one doing the judging.
 In Howard Pittman’s NDE, I suspect he was judging himself as well and it translated into the perception of being judged by God.
 This “perception is reality” concept demonstrates what quantum physicists have been preaching for years.
 In my opinion, if this concept is true for the physical universe, it is a small step to imagine it being true for the spiritual universe as well.

 NDErs often say everyone is on a path toward spiritual progression of some kind.
 Some have expressed the idea that all paths lead back to God.
 Perhaps negative experiences happen in order to bring about spiritual progress in people.
-Edgar Cayce, one of the people I profile on this web page, said we are constantly “meeting ourselves” whether in the physical world or the spirit world.
+Edgar Cayce, one of the NDErs I profile on this website, said we are constantly “meeting ourselves” whether in the physical world or the spirit world.
 Our thoughts and actions are constantly returning to us.
 One religious tenet puts it: “A man reaps what he sows.”
 (Galatians 6:7)

 Everyone is unique when it comes to religious, psychological, educational, cultural and personal background.
-Nevertheless, the NDE reveals a person’s afterlife experience does not depend exclusively on their religious beliefs or lack of them.
+Nevertheless, the NDE reveals that a person’s afterlife experience does not depend exclusively on their religious beliefs or lack of them.
 Atheists often encounter a God in NDEs, for example.
 A person’s afterlife experience may depend mostly upon his or her inward spiritual nature rather than any other factor.

 Some people erroneously believe one must have a certain religious affiliation, or believe in God, to have a pleasant afterlife experience.
 However, even in this physical world, one does not have to be religious to experience love and happiness.
 In the same vein, to have a pleasant afterlife experience, one does not have to be religious.
 NDErs state it is not the religion one professes with their lips that matters.
 It is the spiritual condition of their inner nature that matters.
 People who are primarily motivated by fear, anger, hatred, and evil, will generally find themselves together with like-minded people after their death.